Hierarchical Navigation

 Note that the first row needs to be the name of the field itself with the ParentHierarchyId set to 0.

-You can download this sample data from here: https://hawksearch-sales.demos.hawksearch.com/sales/quickstart-sandbox/nested_category_data.csv
+You can download sample data that can be used with the Hierarchy QuickStart Postman collection from here: https://hawksearch-sales.demos.hawksearch.com/sales/quickstart-sandbox/nested_category_data.csv

 You can run the “Hierarchy Data” request from the postman collection using the CSV above.
 This process is described in the initial QuickStart set up.